leafOfTree/vim-svelte-plugin/README.md

 ## How it works

-`vim-svelte-plugin` combines HTML, CSS and JavaScript syntax and indent in one file.
+It combines HTML, CSS and JavaScript syntax and indent in one file.

 Supports